Xi, Putin and Netanyahu among first to congratulate Modi on election victory

 "Congratulations on your victory and the people's re-endorsement of you leadership," Sirisena tweeted.

-"I strongly believe that with the renewed mandate given to both of us by our respective peoples, Bangladesh-India ties, which have already been termed as a role model of good neighbourliness, will be further consolidated and our relations will scale newer heights," Hasina said.

-"I wish peace, happiness and prosperity for the people of India and my best wishes for your good health, continued success and a long life.
-I look forward to welcoming Your Excellency in Bangladesh at your convenience."
+Momen said Prime Minister Modi was the first foreign leader who called his Bangladesh counterpart soon after the re-election of her ruling Awami League in the last election.

+He said Dhaka would like to see a strong stable Indian government in its own interest to spearhead its development spree.

-Bhutan's Prime Minister Lotay Tshering offered heartiest congratulations to Prime Minister Modi and said he looks forward to working closely with him in years to come.
+Bhutan's Prime Minister Lotay Tshering offered heartiest congratulations to Prime Minister Modi on the election victory.

+"As we look forward to working closely in years to come, we pray India achieves greater success under your leadership," Tshering tweeted.

 Prime Minister Modi led his Bharatiya Janata Party towards what looks set to be a resounding victory for a second term in office.